P57749/ESP_SPECTROMETER/README.md

 Resolution/accuracy seems to be +/- a couple of nm or so, pretty reasonable for the price of the hardware, especially when you consider the price of commercial components such as the Hamamatsu C12880MA breakout boards which run north of 300 bucks, and has a resolution of 15nm.
 Of course, this build is physically much larger, but not enormous!

-Visit my Youtube Channel at: https://www.youtube.com/leslaboratory
+Visit a Youtube Channel at: https://www.youtube.com/leslaboratory

 Videos of this project are here: